juliafmorgado/30DaysOtel/week2/day8.md

 **Key characteristics that make it special:**

 **Stable:** The API has been stable since v1.0 and follows semantic versioning.
-Method names and signatures won't change, so your instrumentation code won't break when you upgrade.
+Method names and signatures won't change, so our instrumentation code won't break when you upgrade.

 **Vendor-neutral:** The API contains zero backend-specific logic.
 It doesn't know or care whether you're sending data to Jaeger, Datadog, or a custom system.